BEGIN YOUR JOURNEY

 Since 2007, Judy has been responsible for the micro-enterprise and micro-loan program at a leading non-profit serving the greater Sacramento area assisting individuals with intellectual disabilities develop self-sustaining micro-enterprises.
 Judy serves as a board member of Friends of Yimbo, a non-profit providing sustainable programs that foster development to poor communities in Kenya.
 Judy’s passion for uplifting underserved communities matches Holding Space’s mission.
 Judy has a Business Administration degree in Management and a master’s degree in International Relations.

-Judy Odipo, Board Chair
+Judy Odipo,

 Laura Hewitt has over thirty years of professional and volunteer work in the philanthropic, public, and nonprofit sectors, focused on improving the lives of children and families in California and nationally.
 She has served as Executive Director of a partnership between public agencies, foundations and nonprofits to reduce youth violence in Oakland through systemic change, coordinated operations for a multi-site national welfare reform project, and served as the Planning and Special Projects Manager for the San Francisco Mayor’s Office of Children, Youth and Families.
 Her volunteer work has included chairing the Board of the Napa Valley Education Foundation, as well as leadership positions on the boards of several nonprofits serving children and families in the Bay Area and Sacramento.
 She is also a member of the Sacramento Chapter of The Links, Inc and volunteers her time to support the strategic planning and resource development needs of the Simmons Community Center in South Sacramento.